Look Down London – The 9 Best Finds Under Your Feet

 Across Spitalfields you can spot subtle bronze roundels embedded in the pavement.

-They’re dotted around historic sites in E1, celebrating the history related to their location.
-So you’ll see apples and pears by Spitalfields Market…
+Designed by Keith Bowler in 1995, they’re dotted around historic sites in E1, celebrating the history related to their location.

 2. V&A’s Opus Criminale